TysonChickens/PythonCrashCourse_Notes/Chapter_3/Ch3_IntroLists.md

 `['audi', 'bmw', 'subaru', 'toyota']`

-The sort() method changes the order ofthe list permanently in alphabetical order, and can no longer revert to the original order.
+The sort() method changes the order of the list permanently in alphabetical order, and can no longer revert to the original order.
 This can also be sorted in reverse alphabetical order by passing the argument `reverse = True` to the `sort()` method.

 ``` python
 cars = ['bmw', 'audi', 'toyota', 'subaru']